Owen-Exon/TTRPG-Residential/CombatNoDice/Cards.md

 ### n of a kind

 3 or more of a kind can be linked to the parties character sheet to increase all skills for all players by 1 for every card above 2.

+### Jokers

+Jokers are used as wildcards and can replace any other cards.
+You may *not* have two jokers in a linked set.